 Interestingly, the unique leg shape of our travel tripod gives excellent yaw torque resistance for our packed volume and weight.

-So if you're a user who needs fluid panning, tilting for video or other aforementioned functionalities, you can read our quick overview below or watch Art Director Lawrence Lander demonstrate the installation and usage.
+So if you're a user who needs fluid panning, tilting for video or other aforementioned functionalities, you can read our quick overview below, watch Art Director Lawrence Lander demonstrate the installation and usage, or view the instructional card included in the package.

 In a nutshell, the Universal Head Adapter attaches to the Travel Tripod's center column via a hex-drive screw.